-Students considering transferring or changing their major into the College of Nursing should contact an academic advisor as early as possible.
+Students considering transferring or changing their major into the School of Nursing should contact an academic advisor as early as possible.

 Early planning is key to a successful transfer.
 We ensure that your courses will transfer into our curriculum and also see how they fit into the sequencing of your classes.
 We’ll also help you understand the proper timing for applying to the professional nursing major.

 Our traditional nursing program is divided into two parts: pre-nursing and the professional major.
 Students start in the pre-nursing program and typically complete two to three years of prerequisite work as a pre-nursing student before they are eligible to apply to the professional major.
 The professional major, if admitted, is two years.

 For more information about our programs, fill out the below form.

 Email firstname.lastname@example.org to meet with an advisor about declaring pre-nursing.

 - Grade “B” or higher in any transferable science

 - 15 total credits completed/in-progress

 Call the Student Affairs Office to schedule an appointment with an advisor as soon as possible to transfer into the pre-nursing major.

 Our professional major is a competitive program, which means students must apply to the major, and admission is not guaranteed.
 At UWM, we admit students to the professional major twice a year.
 In the Fall semester, we admit a maximum of 72 students, and in the Spring semester, we admit a maximum of 112 students.